anoma/namada/documentation/dev/src/explore/design/ledger/storage.md

 A committed block is not immediately persisted on RocksDB.
 When the block is committed, a set of key-value pairs which compose the block is written to the memtable on RocksDB.
 For the efficient sequential write, a flush is executed to persist the data on the memtable to the disk as a file when the size of the memtable is getting big (the threshold is one of the tuning parameters).

 We can disable write-ahead log(WAL) which protects these data on the memtable from a crash by persisting the write logs to the disk.
 Disabling WAL helps reduce the write amplification.
-That's because WAL isn't required for Anoma because other nodes have the block.
-The blocks which have not been persisted to the disk by flush can be recovered even if an Anoma node crashes.
+That's because WAL isn't required for Namada because other nodes have the block.
+The blocks which have not been persisted to the disk by flush can be recovered even if an Namada node crashes.

 ## Implementation

 ### `storage` module

-This is the main interface for interacting with storage in Anoma.
+This is the main interface for interacting with storage in Namada.

 This module and its sub-modules should implement the in-memory storage (and/or a cache layer) with Merkle tree (however, the interface should be agnostic to the choice of vector commitment scheme or whether or not there even is one, we may want non-Merklised storage) and the persistent DB.

 The in-memory storage holds chain's metadata and current block's storage.

 Its public API should allow/provide:

 - get the Merkle root and Merkle tree proofs
 - read-only storage API for ledger's metadata to be accessible for transactions' code, VPs and the RPC
   - with public types of all the stored metadata
 - unless specified otherwise, read the state from the current block

-An API made visible only to the shell module (e.g. `pub ( in SimplePath )` - https://doc.rust-lang.org/reference/visibility-and-privacy.html) should allow the shell to:
+An API made visible only to the shell module (e.g. `pub ( in SimplePath )` - <https://doc.rust-lang.org/reference/visibility-and-privacy.html>) should allow the shell to:

 - load state from DB for latest persisted block or initialize a new storage if none found
 - begin a new block
 - within a block: